Security proofs for practical QKD: variations, techniques, gaps, and limitations: Concepts in security proofs

 \subsubsection{Filtered and unfiltered states}

 For fixed-length protocols, one security proof approach is to partition the set of all states (that could be produced by Eve's attacks) into two subsets, which we refer to as \term{filtered} and \term{unfiltered} states.
-(This terminology is based on that used in~\cite{renner_security_2005} for single-round states in IID scenarios; here we adapt it slightly to refer to the global state in a potentially non-IID scenario.)
-Specifically, we define them as follows: \begin{definition} Given some fixed-length QKD protocol and some value $\eAT\in(0,1)$, we say a state is \term{filtered} by the protocol if its accept probability is at most $\eAT$.
+This terminology is based on that used in Ref.~\cite{renner_security_2005}.
+We define them as follows: \begin{definition} Given some fixed-length QKD protocol and some value $\eAT\in(0,1)$, we say a state is \term{filtered} by the protocol if its accept probability is at most $\eAT$.
 Any state that is not filtered is referred to as \term{unfiltered}. \end{definition}